armory/docs/content/en/docs/Overview/demo-armory.md

 ## Requirements

+Here are the requirements for completing this demo:

+* You need to be able to provision instances in your cloud environment.
+* The provisioned instance needs to meet the following requirements
+  * Ubuntu 18.04
+  * 50 GB of disk space

+## Step 1.
+Create your environment

 Step 1.
 Provision ubuntu 18.04 instance in AWS (ubuntu 18.04 is recommended by Armory.io) - 50GB of disk space is sufficient.